| TCC in the News: | CNS

 this implies that the Congress may disestablish inferior courts which have

+been created by statute?
 20. Article III, Section 1

 says "The Judges, both of the supreme and inferior courts, shall